parris/iz/README.md

 ----
 Chaining:

-    iz(10).between(2, 15).int().multiple(5);
+    iz(10).between(2, 15).int().multiple(5); //why yes, yes it is iz(10).between(2, 15).not.between(1, 5).int().multiple(5); // ooo fancy not operator... the next thing will check not-ness

 When using the chained notation an object containing an errors{array} and valid{bool} is returned.
 You could take the returned object and run more validations on it later as well.
 This function also accepts an object with error names.
+If you not something then you can provide not_* in the error_messages object.

     var errors = {
-        between: "Is not between",
+        between: "Is not between, please fix",
+        not_between: "Value must be between!",
         int: "Not an int!!!",
         multiple: "This is terrible and you should fix it" }